 There are times when recording what people say during a phone call sounds like a great idea.
 Maybe you want to memorialize something being promised to you by someone else.
-Recordings can resolve “he said/she said” disputes.
+A hosted call recording service can resolve “he said/she said” disputes.
 Recorded phone calls can help prove guilt or innocence in a court of law, or they can simply be used as a tool to jog your memory later on about who said what in a given conversation.

 National and Territory Laws Differ